MinecraftServerControl/MinecraftServerControl.github.io/docs/mscs/adjusting-world-server-properties/adjusting-world-server-properties.md

 ; selected.
 The $SERVER_ARGS variable provides access to the server arguments ; for the world server selected. mscs-server-command=$JAVA -Xms$INITIAL_MEMORY -Xmx$MAXIMUM_MEMORY $JVM_ARGS -jar $SERVER_LOCATION/$SERVER_JAR $SERVER_ARGS

+; Restart the server after a crash (default disabled). mscs-restart-after-crash=false
 ```

 The following variables may be used in some of the values of the above keys: